WINTER HAVEN — Legoland Florida Resort is poised to leap across Cypress Gardens Boulevard.

 “We’ve been extremely pleased with the reactions we’ve got from guests, both in terms of demand for accommodations and just the feedback we’ve gotten on how people have responded to the theming and amenities,” Brady said.
 “It’s been very, very well received.”

 Jackson said the resort will further spur tourists to make multiple-day stays in Polk County.

 “From a tourism and sports perspective, it just provides us with additional inventory and that inventory is going to foster even more growth in the outlying areas, so we certainly have been blessed,” Jackson said.

-Let me hear your comments on the new LEGOLAND Florida “Oasis Resort” in the forums or comments below.
+Let me hear your comments on the new LEGOLAND Florida “Oasis Resort” in the comments below.